nopnop2002/Raspberry-ili9340spi/README.md

 # ili9340spi_rpi
-ILI9340 SPI TFT Library for Raspberry
+ILI9340 SPI TFT Library for Raspberry Pi/Orange Pi

-This is library for RaspberryPi.
+You can show a chart to ILI9340/ILI9341/ILI9163C/ST7735 SPI TFT.
-This library can show a chart to ILI9340/ILI9341/ILI9163C/ST7735 SPI TFT.
+You can choose BCM2835 library/WiringPi(WiringOp) library.

 I tested these TFT.
 1.44 inch 128x128 ST7735